ARM-Mbed/STM32F469_Discover_kit/README.md

 **TEMPERATURE SENSOR (INTERN ADC) + GPIO**

-This project implements the intern ADC for the lecture of the sensor temperature plus the blinkg of the leds byt GPIO, using the LL (Low Layer) library.
+On this repository we implement the intern ADC for the lecture of the sensor temperature plus the blinkg of the leds byt GPIO, using the LL (Low Layer) library.